allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 With Teradata drivers we can extend our ecosystem by tools that use Fast SQL.
 It means you can create cubes and reports in Tableau and users used to SQL Developer have DataGrip at their disposal.
 Nonetheless, remember that drivers are compatible with a version released by Teradata, which somewhat binds you to this particular branch.
-And there is no guarantee it will be opened in the future.
+And there is no guarantee it will be opened in the future, but so far all Teradata changes were contributed to opensource.

 ### Tests with analysts